 NRCS provides technical assistance (TA) at the request of the landowner to conserve and improve natural resources.
 TA includes professional advice on how to design, install, and maintain land management and structural practices that provide conservation benefits.
-TA is a component of most conservation programs, and NRCS estimates that the cost of providing it in FY2004 amounted to about \$1 billion from NRCS.
-Almost \$400 million came from the CCC and the remainder was in the Conservation Operations line item.
-NRCS has characterized TA as the "intellectual capital" of the agency, allowing it to combine its scientific and technical expertise with knowledge of local conditions.
+NRCS combines that advice with knowledge of local conditions.
+TA is a component of most conservation programs, and NRCS estimates that the cost of providing it in FY2004 amounted to about \$1 billion.
+Almost \$400 million came from the CCC and the remainder was in the Conservation Operations as a line item.